MAGI003769/Machine-Learning/README.md

 # Machine Learning

 This repository records learning outcomes and practice code in the field of machine learning.
 Some notes are updated in my blog at the same time.
-Basically, the learning route is guided by Li Hang's book.
+Basically, the learning route is guided by Hang Li's book.

 # Models to implement